Posted: February 19, 2017

 Related Projects @mikekohn.net

 The above video is a montage of video clips showing the process I went through to make pancakes and test the circuitry.
 The first part of the video shows the mixing of the ingredients used to make the pancake.
 I should note that I changed the recipe since I shot that video by avoiding the sugar.
 I think it may have helped keep the pancakes from turning brown, but I could be wrong.
-Also the stencil used here was made by one of my co-workers on a piece of paper using a laser cutter.
-I felt bad asking him to make so many stencils for me so I ended up getting the Cricut machine shown somewhere in the middle of the video.
+Somewhere in the middle of the video shows the Cricut machine cutting the stencil used to put the choclate on the pancake.
 The last part of the video shows the sensor under an oscilloscope pointing both at pancake and chocolate.
 To view on YouTube: https://youtu.be/NkHAjq0PHbw

 Here is a picture from the top without the pancake.
 The cardboard disk that holds the pancake can be seen along with the white LED and light to voltage sensor at the tip of the straw.